nickbrazeau/goHMMERTIME/README.md

 ### Running the Code

+## Important Notes
-**For those of you who did not have the pleasure of being a 90's kid in America, I would highly recommend putting this [music video](https://www.youtube.com/watch?v=PJskIJGEsd8) on repeat while you work through this repo.
+:warning: For those of you who did not have the pleasure of growing up as 90's kid in America, the code may exhibit strange behaviors unless this [music video](https://www.youtube.com/watch?v=PJskIJGEsd8) is put on repeat while you work through this repo.